asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 Today we're here to explore a specific feature: Deno plugins.

-If you haven't heard of them, Deno plugins enable users to write code in Rust that can be called from JavaScript.
-This communication is made by using message passing from JS code into Rust, and vice versa.
+If you haven't heard of them, Deno plugins enable users to write code in Rust that can be called from JavaScript using message passing.

-The main reason we're here exploring this is because we believe that this interconnection JS <> Rust unlocks a great amount of potential.
+The main reason we're here exploring this feature is because we believe that this interconnection between JS and Rust unlocks a great amount of potential.

-This will be a very hands-on blogpost, but you shouldn't need to follow it with the code editor on the side.

-To make the scope of this post short enough, we decided to create an image-manipulation plugin with one single feature: **transform an image to grayscale**.
+As we want this to resemble the real environment of developing a plugin, we'll develop one through the course of this blog post.
+To make the scope short enough, we will create a simple image-manipulation plugin with one single feature: **transform an image to grayscale**.

-We'll explain the Deno plugins' concept as we develop this plugin.
-Get on board!
+Excited?
+Let's go!

 <!-- TODO: mention unstable -->